Concordia 73, UQAM 69: Stingers Men’s Basketball Takes Home RSEQ Championship

 As for Ontario native and second-year Oge Nwoko who scored seven points and four rebounds, he was very happy to have chosen to join the Stingers squad.
 He claimed to have made the right decision choosing Concordia coming out of high school.

 “I think this program is gonna help me in the long run.
-This is not the only chapter that we’re gonna get,” he said.
+This is not the only chapter that we’re gonna get,” he said.,The rookies appeared to also be very happy to be part of such celebration.
+Rookie Samuel Lessard explained that the veterans taught him the ideology of Concordia and how to play according to the style of the Stingers.

 “We won the provincial championships with [my former school] Montmorency, and now I get to be part of the team winning a championship in my first year,” he said.